-Under the TB REACH Project, funded by the Stop TB Partnership, MSH is working with the Amhara Regional Health Bureau to address gaps in private-sector engagement and build the capacity of private health providers in TB service delivery within the densely populated region.
+Under the TB REACH Project, funded by the Stop TB Partnership, MSH worked with the Amhara Regional Health Bureau to address gaps in private-sector engagement and build the capacity of private health providers in TB service delivery within the densely populated region.

 Ethiopia ranks third in Africa and eighth among the 22 highest TB burden countries in the world according to the World Health Organization.
 A high percentage of TB cases have been missed in Amhara, which is one of the most populous regions of the country.
 In 2017, less than 10% of private clinics in the region—the primary entry point for people seeking care—were engaged in TB services.